zmanio/atmos/index.md

 // Submit information about failed attempts to the specified instance of `java.util.logging.Logger`, customizing
-// what events get logged and and at what level. val otheretryPolicy = retryForever monitorWith {
+// what events get logged and and at what level. val otherRetryPolicy = retryForever monitorWith {
   Logger.getLogger("MyLoggerName") onRetrying logNothing onInterrupted logWarning onAborted logError }